tylerw1369/iota.keccak.pow.node.js/README.md

 ### Usage:
 Just start the app and a PoW node will be spawned using port 19000 - modify the main.js to change the port.

-Use a service or screen to get it in running as a background application.
+Use a service or screen to get it running as a background application.

 <pre><code>node main</code></pre>